usnistgov/NistPluggableModules/doc/sphinx/source/errors.rst

 	"26011": "The number of phases configured %d must be less than or equal to 3."
 	"26012": "Measurement Type %s is not currently supported."
 	"26013": "Measurement Handle %s does not match Output Handle."
+	"26014": "The %s cannot be zero."
+	"26015": "The %s cannot be zero."
+	"26016": "The configured fetch time %#g seconds must be greater than the set aperture time of %#g seconds."

     .. csv-table:: SpecAn Error Codes
 	:header: "CODE", "ERROR", "COMMENT"